paulwarren/nzde/dict/O/README.md

 ## opportunity shop

  <i>n.</i> a shop selling second-hand goods for charity, etc. short form is op shop [ca1968 Wellington (?City Mission Shop) patron in Duke of Edinburgh Hotel] (See op shop)

+## OPs

+ <i>abbr.</i> other people's; something borrowed or cadged (usually a cigarette cf. DOOFER) [Jim Cameron writes: Formerly common esp. in relation to cigarette smoking, and thus perhaps dated.
+Eg "he only smokes OPs."
+Macquarie 1981. ca 1941 St Patrick's College, Silverstream.
+General.
+DEH notes hearing this phrase in the 1940s in relation to sheep.
+"A lot of his sheep are OPs."]

 ## opshop